Cameron Jordan: 2018

-In week 2 against the Cleveland Browns, Jordan recorded his first two sacks of the season on Tyrod Taylor during the 21–18 win.
+In Week 2 against the Browns, Jordan recorded his first two sacks of the season on Tyrod Taylor during the 21–18 win.

-In the following week's game against the Atlanta Falcons, Jordan recorded another two sacks on Matt Ryan during the 43–37 overtime win.
+In the following week's game against the Falcons, Jordan recorded another two sacks on Matt Ryan during the 43–37 overtime win.

-In week 12 against the Falcons on Thanksgiving Day, Jordan recorded another two sacks on Matt Ryan during the 31–17 win.
+In Week 12 against the Falcons on Thanksgiving Day, Jordan recorded another two sacks on Matt Ryan during the 31–17 win.

-In week 13 against the Dallas Cowboys on Thursday Night Football, Jordan recorded a season high 7 tackles and sacked Dak Prescott twice.
+In Week 13 against the Dallas Cowboys on Thursday Night Football, Jordan recorded a season high 7 tackles and sacked Dak Prescott twice.
 Jordan's second sack of the game was a strip sack which he recovered also late in the fourth quarter.
 Despite Jordan's stellar play, the Saints would go on to lose the game by a score of 13–10.

-In the following week's game against the Tampa Bay Buccaneers, Jordan sacked Jameis Winston twice during the 28–14 win.
+In the following week's game against the Buccaneers, Jordan sacked Jameis Winston twice during the 28–14 win.
 This was Jordan's third game in a row with two sacks.

 In the 2018 season, Jordan had 12 sacks, 49 total tackles, 21 quarterback hits, six passes defensed, and one forced fumble.
 He earned his fourth career Pro Bowl nomination.

 The Saints finished with 13–3 record, won the division, and earned a first-round bye for the playoffs.
-In the Divisional Round win over the Philadelphia Eagles, Jordan recorded three combined tackles and one pass defensed during the 20–14 win.
+In the Divisional Round win over the Eagles, Jordan recorded three combined tackles and one pass defensed during the 20–14 win.
 In the NFC Championship loss to the Los Angeles Rams, Jordan recorded three combined tackles and a quarterback hit during the 26–23 overtime loss.
 He was ranked 41st by his fellow players on the NFL Top 100 Players of 2019.